Increasing biases can be more efficient than increasing weights: Introduction

 Historically the structure of the perceptron, the artificial neural network's fundamental computational unit, has rarely been questioned.
-The biological inspiration is straightforward: input signals from the dendrites are accumulated at the soma (with a linear combination), and if the result is above the activation threshold (that is, the opposite of the bias) there is a nonlinear reaction, as the neuron fires along the axon (with the activation function).
+The biological inspiration is straightforward: input signals from the dendrites are accumulated at the soma (with a linear combination), and if the result is above the activation threshold (that is, the opposite of some bias) there is a nonlinear reaction, as the neuron fires along the axon (with the activation function).

-Nevertheless, in time the sigmoid activation function was abandoned in favor of ReLU and variants, and the biological analogy became less stringent, shifting focus on the desirable mathematical properties of the class of functions computed by the networks, like representation power and non-vanishing gradients.
+In time, the early sigmoid activation function was replaced by ReLU and variants, and the biological analogy became less stringent, shifting focus on the desirable mathematical properties of the class of functions computed by the networks, like representation power and non-vanishing gradients.

 This has brought us to the current situation in which most units output their signal through a nonlinear activation function which effectively destroys some information.
 In fact, ReLU is not invertible, as it collapses to zero all negative values.
-Though some of its variants may be formally invertible (leaky ReLU and ELU for example), the fact that they overall perform in a way very similar to ReLU, suggests that their way of compressing negative values with small derivatives leads to the same general properties of the latter.
+Though some of its variants may be formally invertible (leaky ReLU~\cite{MHNLRL} and ELU~\cite{CUHELU} for example), the fact that they overall perform in a way very similar to ReLU, suggests that their way of compressing negative values via a small derivative bijection leads to the same general properties of the latter.

-In this paper, we propose and test a radical rethinking of the standard ReLU-like computational unit, where the output brings its full, uncorrupted information to the next units, and the activation function is applied there, with a variable bias.
-One can say that the proposed units are preactivated instead of post-activated, and from the biological point of view this is like having dendrites with different thresholds passing the signal to the cell soma.
-In this sense, dendrites are `active connections' with the soma, and correspondingly we call them `DAC', for `Dendrites-Activated Connections'.
+In this paper, we investigate a radical rethinking of the standard computational unit, where the output brings its full, uncorrupted information to the next units, and only at this point is the activation function applied, with biases specialized for each unit.
+From the biological point of view, this is like having the activation at the dendrites instead of at the base of the axon, and correspondingly we call the new unit `DAC', for `Dendrite-Activated Connection'.